privacy-scaling-explorations/snark-artifacts/README.md

 - ❌ **File integrity**: A system that guarantees the integrity of the artifacts.
 - ❌ **Automated Distribution**: A system that automatically distributes artifacts after the ceremony (possibly through [P0tion](https://github.com/privacy-scaling-explorations/p0tion)).

-## 📜 Getting Started
+## 📜 Develop

-To add a new set of artifacts for your project, simply add your NPM package to the [`packages`](https://github.com/privacy-scaling-explorations/snark-artifacts/tree/main/packages) folder.
-The packages are published on NPM and made available on your preferred CDN (e.g. https://unpkg.com).
+To add a new set of artifacts for your project, simply add your NPM package to the [`packages`](https://github.com/privacy-scaling-explorations/snark-artifacts/tree/main/packages) folder.\
 You can also create [issue](https://github.com/privacy-scaling-explorations/snark-artifacts/issues/new/choose) and let the core contributors add your files.

 ### Partial clone